craydent/Craydent-Node/readme.md

 ### trim ###

->**Info:** Array class extension to remove all white space from the beginning and end of all string values in the array
+>**Info:** Array class extension to remove all white space/chars from the beginning and end of all string values in the array & String class extension to remove characters from the beginning and end of the string.

 >**Return:** (Bool)